HungryOrc/hungryorc.github.io/pages/web/packet_ip_mac_address_resolution.md

 * The MAC Addresses in L2 tell us where to go **next**, it's **Local Address**.
 It's frequently chagned in a Packet.
 * The IP Addresses in L3 tell us where to go **ultimately**, it's **Global Address**.
 It's usually not changed in a Packet, some exceptions apply.

+To do the path finding, a device needs to know:
+* Its own MAC and IP addresses, which it should know already.
+* The ultimate-destination IP address, it can find it via "Name to IP Resolution" via the "DNS"
+* The next-hop MAC address, this is provided by the "Address Resolution Protocol"

 ## How does a Switch and a Router parse the Packet
 A packet is read by a device from its first bit to last bit as they are transmitted.
 The Packet's "headers" go first as they provide connection information for the "payload".